Sumitro Djojohadikusumo: Minister of finance

-PRRI Rebellion
+Rebellion and exile

 Joining the rebellion

 By the time of Djuanda Kartawidjaja's premiership in 1957, Sukarno had been showing his dislike for Western-educated economists such as Sumitro.
 This position was also supported by the Communist Party of Indonesia (PKI) under D. N. Aidit.
 Aidit directly accused Sumitro of "siding with imperialism and feudalism", and he argued that Sumitro's economic approach which involved foreign investment did not fit Indonesian rural society.
 Aidit rejected Sumitro's argument that poverty was caused by low investment and savings, and instead blamed capitalists, landlords, and foreign companies for engaging in rent-seeking behaviour.
 Communists, who already harboured resentment against PSI and Masyumi due to their participation in purging PKI members following the 1948 PKI coup d'etat attempt, associated the general open approach to foreign investment with Sumitro.
 In early May 1957 Sumitro was summoned twice under suspicions of corruption related to PSI's fundraising for the 1955 election, and his links to a businessman who had been jailed for bribery.
 On 8 May 1957, he was given a third summons.
 To escape prosecution, Sumitro went into hiding at a friend's home in Tanah Abang before escaping to Sumatra with the help of Sjahrir.
-Arriving on 13 May in Central Sumatra, Sumitro found refuge under the Dewan Banteng (Banteng Council) in West Sumatra.
-The council was formed by provincial military commanders dissatisfied with Sukarno's increasing centralization of power, and had been demanding regional autonomy since its formation in late 1956.
+Arriving on 13 May in Central Sumatra, Sumitro found refuge under the Dewan Banteng (Banteng Council) in West Sumatra under the leadership of Lt Col Ahmad Husein.
+The council was formed by provincial military commanders such as Husein who were dissatisfied with Sukarno's increasing centralization of power, and had been demanding regional autonomy since its formation in late 1956.
 Following the resignation of Mohammad Hatta from the office of vice-president in December 1956, the movement received significant support from regional civilian leaders.